 Career development programs at CSHL include courses, workshops, lectures, and seminars that provide opportunities for scientific enrichment and professional development for CSHL students, postdocs, faculty, and staff.
-The programs are organized and supported via joint efforts from a number of divisions and centers on campus including Research, the School of Biological Sciences, Office of Postdoctoral Affairs, and the CSHL Cancer Center.
+The programs are organized and supported via joint efforts from a number of divisions and centers on campus including Research, the School of Biological Sciences, Office of Postdoctoral Programs, and the CSHL Cancer Center.

 In addition, CSHL supports a number of trainee-led affinity groups that organize career exploration and professional development events.
 The Bioscience Enterprise Club runs events designed to explore a variety of careers outside of academia, and to show researchers how they can cultivate and leverage their cross-disciplinary skills to transition smoothly into those careers if they choose.
 The Women in Science & Engineering group runs a number of professional development programs each year focused on topics of particular interest to women in science.